 Barrier freedom and accessibility are important aspects for many individuals.
-How much thought is currently being given to the importance of accessibility in the MICE industry?
+This is also affecting the MICE industry.

 Inclusion should be a key aspect whenever an event is being planned; barrier freedom, after all, means much more than a level entrance to a venue or location.
 The availability of comprehensive service offers and advance information as well as suitable event promotion are of equal importance when organising a barrier-free event.